Chavjoh/LinuxAuthenticationTester/README.md

 * It takes more than **1 hour** to test a dictionary with 3905 passwords.

 Analysis :
 * The benchmark is terribly long because of the presence of a fail delay setting.
 If you have root access, you can change this setting in **/etc/pam.d/common-auth**.
-Otherwise, you can make a work-around that know that the password is false if the response is not arrived after 0.5 seconds (this value need to be adjusted), for example.
+Otherwise, you can make a work-around that know that the password is false if the response is not arrived after 0.5 seconds (this value need to be adjusted for better performance), for example.

+Improvement idea :
+* Whenever the password is correct or not, PAM should wait a random time (for example between 0.3 and 0.6 seconds) to respond.
+In this case, the work-around quoted above is no more functional.

 ## Tester with /etc/shadow